African Safari Review – which one is the best?

 Serengeti National Park, Tanzania

 This was my favourite African safari by far.
 I spent four days exploring the park and this is where I saw the most animals on a safari.
 We saw over 50 lions in a day and five leopards along with countless other animals.
 Now everyone knows the elusive leopard is hard to spot (haha enjoy the pun) but we were able to see five leopards.
-The Serengeti is where you go to see big cats!
+The Serengeti is where you go to see big cats and the big five!

 Ngorongoro Crate, Tanzania